jas-per/luckyLUKS/README.rst

 =========
 luckyLUKS is a Linux GUI for creating and (un-)locking encrypted volumes from container files.
 Unlocked containers leave an icon in the systray as a reminder to close them eventually ;) Supports cryptsetup/LUKS and Truecrypt container files.

-This little program was brought to life because some people I give a bit of support to run their Linux systems asked for an equivalent to the Windows TrueCrypt program they've been using.
+luckyLUKS was brought to life to offer an equivalent to the Windows TrueCrypt program.
 Although most Linux distributions provide excellent support for encrypted partitions these days - you can choose to run from a completely encrypted hardrive on installation with one or two clicks - the situation with encrypted containers is not that great.
-An encrypted container is basically a large file which encapsulates an encrypted partition.
-This approach has some advantages, especially for casual computer users:
+An encrypted container is basically a large file which encapsulates an encrypted partition - this approach has some advantages, especially for casual computer users:

-- No need to deal with partition table wizardry when creating an encrypted container, you basically create a file on a harddrive, it doesn't matter if its an internal one or an external usb harddrive, -stick, memorycard ..
+- No need to deal with partition table wizardry when creating an encrypted container, you basically create a file on a harddrive, it doesn't matter if its an internal one or an external usbstick etc..
 - Backup is straightforward as well, just copy the file somewhere else - done!
 No need to backup your precious data unencrypted
 - You can easily add some encrypted private data to an unencrypted external harddrive you want to share with friends or take with you while travelling
 - Lots of users are already quite familiar with all this, because their first touch with data encryption has been TrueCrypt which uses the encrypted container approach